 Digital & Analog-Digital Displays

 Digital displays are highly rated because of their easy readability, which is an invaluable asset in the military.
 A typical G-Shock watch has a digital or a hybrid analog/digital face.
 Digital displays are also irreplaceable in presenting various informative data from the temperature to measuring the heights and air pressure.

 All the G-Shock digital watches have a 12/24-hour format and possess a stopwatch functionality with some models measuring an astounding 1/1000 precision.
 As you may already know, a 24-hour format is prevalent amongst the military personnel in keeping misunderstandings minimal without the confusing AMs and PMs.

 A stopwatch engages precise timing and countdown opportunities, which is, again, a beneficial property in tactical operations.

-An analog/digital hybrid display is capable of showing all the necessary data you’ll find from a G-shock tactical watch.
+An analog/digital hybrid display is capable of showing all the necessary data you’ll need out there.
 Though a fully digital display is more widespread in combat, the hybrid version is vastly gaining popularity.